mukezhz/mukezhz.github.io/src/content/blog/upload-s3/index.md

 ---
 <img src="/assets/s3_image.png" width="300" height="200"/>

-**Upload to s3 bucket**

-In order to upload to s3 bucket you just need to follow certain steps:
+To upload to an S3 bucket, you just need to follow these steps:
-- Install aws s3 SDK in order generate presigned URL
+- Install the AWS S3 SDK to generate a presigned URL.
-- Generate the presigned URL using SDK, which consists of command:
+- Generate the presigned URL using the SDK, which includes the following commands:
-  - `put_object` command for upload
+  - The `put_object` command for uploading
-  - `get_object` command for accessing the content
+  - The `get_object` command for accessing the content
 - Use the appropriate command and upload or access the content